Security Logs

 Via Command Line

-View today's attacks:
+View today's events:

 tail -f /var/logs/sentinel-$(date +%Y-%m-%d).log